 High Performance Computing

-One or more continually upgraded, centrally provided data center facilities, providing the space, power and cooling that are necessary to run a world-class university research computing effort—central, and in special cases distributed.
+One or more continually upgraded, centrally provided data center facilities, providing the space, power and cooling that are necessary to run a world-class university research computing effort—central, and in special cases distributed, as well as a backup location for high-value data.

 State-of-the-art, large capability cluster systems—central, and in special cases distributed.